trufflesuite/truffle/README.md

 ### Development

 We welcome pull requests.
-To get started just fork this repo, clone it locally and run:
+To get started, just fork this repo, clone it locally, and run:

 ```shell
 # Install